-According to the international standards set in place by associations delivering dance/movement therapy accreditations, it is necessary to have completed a graduate university training including psychology and dance/movement therapy courses in order to access the official title of dance therapist.
-As of today, no such program exists in Canada and in 2012, no complete dance/movement therapy training program was available.
+According to the international standards set in place by associations delivering dance/movement therapy accreditations, it is necessary to have completed a graduate university training including clinical psychology and dance/movement therapy (DMT) courses in order to access a dance/movement therapist accreditation.
+As of today, no such program exists in Canada.
 This is why the NCDT was created with, as part of its mission, the creation of a graduate program in dance/movement therapy.

 Since there is no organization in charge of delivering accreditation in Canada, the Centre established its criteria according to the American Dance Therapy Association (ADTA), an organization recognized worldwide and delivering Registered Dance/Movement

 Criteria to obtain accreditation through the Alternate Route are roughly the following:

 1. A master’s degree in a field related to health;

 2. A total of 27 graduate level credits in dance/movement therapy;

 3. A total of 21 graduate level credits in anatomy and psychology;

 4. 700 internship hours;

 By partnering up with the 92nd Street Y Harkness Dance Center in New York, NCDT is able to offer, since 2013, a professional dance therapy program called the “Alternate Route”, here in Montreal.
 This program, developed by Dr. Miriam Roskin Berger

 In 2015, eighteen women graduated from the first cohort of the “Alternate Route” in Montreal.
 Most of them already being professionals in various fields, they have completed the program between 2014 and 2015.